-In addition to the F560DC_FeaturesDemo example firmware, the ToolStick download package also includes a demo project named F560DC_ADC0_TemperatureSensor.
-The instructions for running this demo can be found at the top of the source file.
-The project and source files for these demos can be found in the C:\SiLabs\MCU\ToolStick\F560DC\Firmware (default) folder.
+In addition to the F990DC\FeaturesDemo example firmware, the ToolStick download package also includes a software example demo named F990DC\ADC0\ExternalInput.c.
+The instructions for running this example can be found at the top of the source file.
+A capacitive sensing example is also installed with the Quicksense tools.

-8. Using the C8051F560 Daughter Card as a Development Platform
+8. Using the C8051F990 Daughter Card as a Development Platform

-The prototyping area on the ToolStick C8051F560 daughter card makes it easy to interface to external hardware.
-All of the digital I/O pins are available so it is possible to create a complete system.
+The prototyping area on the ToolStick C8051F990 Daughter Card makes it easy to interface to external hardware.
+All of the digital I/O pins are available so it possible to create a complete system.

 8.1.
-C8051F560 Pin Connections
+C8051F990 Pin Connections

 It is important to note that if external hardware is being added, some of the existing components on the board can interfere with the signaling.
-The following is a list of port pins on the C8051F560 that are connected to other components:
+The following is a list of port pins on the C8051F990 that are connected to other components:

-- P0.0-This pin is connected to a 1.0 μF capacitor, which serves as a decoupling capacitor for the on-chip voltage reference.
-The capacitor C3 can be removed to disconnect it from the pin. - P0.4, P0.5-These pins are connected directly to the ToolStick Base Adapter for UART communication. - P0.6, P0.7-These pins are connected to the TXD and RXD pins of the CAN transceiver.
-The CAN transceiver can be removed to disconnect it from the pins. - P1.0, P1.1-These pins are connected directly to the ToolStick Base Adapter's GPIO pins.
+- P0.2-This pin is connected to the P0.2 switch.
+The switch and R10 can be safely removed from the daughter card if they are not needed. - P0.3-This pin is connected to a capacitive touch sense switch.
+The 0 $\Omega$ resistor R15 can be safely removed from the daughter card if the capacitive touch sense switch is not needed. - P0.4, P0.5-These pins are connected directly to the ToolStick Base Adapter for UART communication. - P0.6-This pin is connected to the output of the potentiometer.
+The 0 $\Omega$ resistor R11 can be removed to disconnect the potentiometer from the pin. - P1.0, P1.1-These pins are connected directly to the ToolStick Base Adapter's GPIO pins.
 By default, these GPIO pins on the Base Adapter are high-impedance pins so they will not affect any signaling.
-Configuring these pins on the Base Adapter to output pins or handshaking pins could affect signaling. - P1.2-This pin is connected to the anode of the green LED on the daughter card.
-The LED or the R2 resistor can be removed to disconnect the LED from the pin. - P1.3-This pin is connected to the output of the potentiometer.
-The 0 ohm resistor R5 can be removed to disconnect the potentiometer from the pin. - P1.4-This pin is connected to the P1.4 switch.
-The switch can be removed to disconnect it from the pin. - P1.5-This pin is connected to the mode select pin on the CAN transceiver.
-The CAN transceiver can be removed to disconnect it from the pin.
+Configuring these pins on the Base Adapter to output pin or handshaking pins could affect signaling. - P1.3-This pin is connected to the power source detect signal. - P1.5-This pin is connected to the potentiometer enable signal.
+This allows the potentiometer to be disabled by software when not in use.
+The 0 $\Omega$ resistor R11 can be safely removed from the daughter card to disconnect the potentiometer enable from the pin. - P0.0-This pin is connected to the cathode (-) of the red LED on the daughter card.
+The LED or R4 resistor can be removed to disconnect the LED from the pin. - P0.1-This pin is connected to the cathode (-) of the yellow LED on the daughter card.
+The LED or R5 resistor can be removed to disconnect the LED from the pin. - P1.6, P1.7-These pins are connected to a 32kHz crystal.